SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments

 For evaluation, we report the fraction of frames localized correctly within a threshold $\tau$.
-We also list the median rotation and translation error, as well as the fraction of frames localized within an additional angle threshold $\upsilon$ and $\tau$.
+We also list the median rotation and translation error, as well as the fraction of frames localized within $\tau$ and an additional angle threshold $\upsilon$.
 In the retrieval process, the top-3 best matches are selected, and we report recall metrics for both top-1 and the best among the top-3.

 \nparagraph{Training.} For the state of the art comparison, we train a model with a variable field of view, while other experiments use a model trained with a fixed opening angle of $90^\circ$.
 The model with variable viewing angles randomly samples views between $45$ and $135^\circ$ during training.
 We consistently render $s$ randomly positioned panoramas around the query within a radius of $\pm r_1$ in $xy$ direction and $\pm r_2$ in $z$ (upward) direction.
 For a single query, the viewport and relative pose offset is therefore calculated against multiple references.
 In our experimental setup, we set $s$ to 4, $r_1$ to 1.4 meters, and $r_2$ to 30 centimeters.
-Additionally, one random \textit{negative} example is generated in a different room with the target to enhance the network's ability to distinguish subtle room differences.
+Additionally, one random \textit{negative} example is generated outside $r_1$, likely in a different room, with the target to enhance the network's ability to distinguish subtle room differences.
 Images are sampled with random yaw and $\pm 10^\circ$ random pitch and roll angle.
 The batch size is set to 40, comprising 40 query images and 200 panoramas, and the training is performed on a single NVIDIA A100 GPU.
 Query images with fewer than three semantic classes are disregarded during the loss calculation process.
 Training runs for approximately 42,000 steps with an initial learning rate of $2.5 \times 10^{-4}$, halved two times during training.

 \nparagraph{Testing.} During testing, panoramas are sampled on a $1.2 \times 1.2$ m grid, requiring significantly fewer samples than other rendering-based approaches such as LaLaLoc \cite{Howard2021}, which uses a $0.5 \times 0.5$ m grid.
 Additionally, for a scene, all panoramic views can be encoded initially, and during inference, only the query image needs to be encoded.
 If not otherwise noted the studies are conducted on ZInD with fixed 90 degree FoV, reporting the 3D rotation and translation error.